godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 - void **set_attenuation_filter_cutoff_hz** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_attenuation_filter_cutoff_hz** **(** **)**

-Dampens audio using a low-pass filter above this frequency, in Hz.
-To disable the dampening effect entirely, set this to ``20500`` as this frequency is above the human hearing limit.
+The cutoff frequency of the attenuation low-pass filter, in Hz.
+A sound above this frequency is attenuated more than a sound below this frequency.
+To disable this effect, set this to ``20500`` as this frequency is above the human hearing limit.

 .. rst-class:: classref-item-separator